ostat/ostat.github.io/docs/powershell/archive-files.md

     {
         Get-ChildItem $sourceFolder | Write-Zip -IncludeEmptyDirectories -Level 9 -OutputPath "$targetArchive" -EntryPathRoot $sourceFolder
     }
-}
 ```

 ## Results
-The tests were run using randomly generated files that each contained 100 random guids.
+The tests were run using randomly generated files that each contained 100 random GUIDs.

 Results for 1000 files
 ```